joshcanhelp/josh-to-11/content/md/post/49-good-advice-to-a-client-about-building-a-blog-from-the-ground-up.md

 Blogging, now, is a release for me rather than a chore.
 This is the only way to keep a blog going.
 It might even be a good thing not to monitor your audience (if you’re not interested in making money from advertisements).
 It’s like dieting without a scale: the depression of not losing weight can easily outweigh (har har) the elation of losing a couple pounds.

 So, that’s my honest take on starting a blog from scratch.
 Do it because you like it and don’t assume you don’t like it because you have no idea what you’re doing.
 Really put yourself into it, find your voice, and screw what others are doing.
 Then, make sure the most amount of people know about what you’re doing in ways that are sustainable for your life.

-Good luck!
-Come find me on Facebook or Twitter if you want to chat some more